tjvantoll/articles/jscrambler/article.md

 # Protecting Your Source Code with Jscrambler

 Today we’re happy to announce support for [Jscrambler](https://jscrambler.com) in NativeScript apps.
-Jscrambler is premium tool that transforms the JavaScript in your application to make it virtually impossible to reverse engineer.
+Jscrambler is premium tool that transforms the JavaScript in your application to make it extremely difficult to reverse engineer.

 ![](jscrambler.png)